YaserMarey/YaserMarey.github.io/metrics/Metrics.md

 ---
-title: "My Git Cheat Sheet"
+title: "Choosing the Right Metric to Evaluate Your Model"
 layout: home
 nav_order: 10
-nav_exclude: false
+nav_exclude: true
 ---
 ![ ](x.png)
 # Choosing the Right Metric to Evaluate Your Model